aspose-total/Aspose.Total-Products/total/en/android-java/conversion/ott-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert OTT to XLSB in Android Applications or Online App" h2="Export OTT to XLSB in Android via Java without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) you can integrate OTT to XLSB conversion feature inside your android applications.
-Firstly, you can convert OTT to HTML by using feature-rich, document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLSB.
+<h2>Why to Convert</h2>

+OTT to XLSB conversion is a useful feature for Android applications.
+OTT (OpenDocument Text) is a file format used for text documents, while XLSB (Excel Binary) is a file format used for spreadsheets.
+By converting OTT to XLSB, users can access the data in the OTT file in a spreadsheet format, allowing them to easily manipulate and analyze the data.

+<h2>How Aspose.Total Helps for OTT to XLSB Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to integrate document manipulation and conversion features into their Android applications.
+It includes the Aspose.Words for Android via Java API, which can be used to convert OTT to HTML, and the Aspose.Cells for Java API, which can be used to convert HTML to XLSB.
+This makes it easy for developers to add OTT to XLSB conversion features to their Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}